MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 ### Data Cleaning

 We began our project by changing the `outage` dataset type from `xlsx` to `csv`, and imported data from the corrected file `outage.csv` into a pandas DataFrame.
 We identified that the first row contained units rather than actual data, so we removed it for clarity and accuracy.
-To ensure we only work with relevant data and to avoide doing unnecessary computation on irrelevant columns, we made a new dataframe called `clean` that only contains columns that pertained to our analysis: `'U.S._STATE'`, `'CAUSE.CATEGORY'`, `'OUTAGE.DURATION'`, `'DEMAND.LOSS.MW'`, `'CLIMATE.REGION'`, and `'CLIMATE.CATEGORY'`.
+To ensure we only work with relevant data and to avoid doing unnecessary computation on irrelevant columns, we made a new dataframe called `clean` that only contains columns that are applicable to our analysis: `'U.S._STATE'`, `'CAUSE.CATEGORY'`, `'OUTAGE.DURATION'`, `'DEMAND.LOSS.MW'`, `'CLIMATE.REGION'`, and `'CLIMATE.CATEGORY'`.

 During the process, we noticed that some numeric columns like `OUTAGE.DURATION` and `DEMAND.LOSS.MW` had entries in string format that cannot be used for quantitative analysis, so we used `pd.to_numeric` to transform them into usable numeric data.
 We also addressed the inconsistent representation of some missing values.
 Columns like `'OUTAGE.DURATION'` and `'DEMAND.LOSS.MW'` should not have entries with `'0'` values because all data in the dataset should be a record of major power outage, thus all values in `'OUTAGE.DURATION'` and `'DEMAND.LOSS.MW'` should be greater than `0`.
 We replaced `'0'` with `NaN` for consistency, and will analyze the missingness in later steps.